 How to Make A Spinach Smoothie and Trust That it Will be Delicious

+Are you ready to enjoy a very healthy green drink, a spinach smoothie?
 Face it, we're not kids anymore.
 The time for folding our Brussels sprouts in napkins and hiding them under the dinner table is over.
 If we want to live healthy lives, we need to eat a balanced diet that includes fruits and vegetables.
 Unfortunately, my palate for vegetables has not matured.
 I still don't like them for the most part.
 Guess I'm still a kid at heart.
 I don't typically eat things if I do not like how they taste.
 I have however found a delightful little remedy for this situation.
+Healthy green drinks can be fruity and delicious.

 Let's take spinach, for example.
 Unless it is laden with unhealthy salt, I find that a cup of cooked spinach on my plate can taste bitter and very unappealing.
 What I learned is that raw spinach leaves, perhaps sprinkled in a salad are much more tasty than cooked ones.
 Let's take them a step further and make them even more tasty!